spren9er/tilez/README.md

 ## How to access tile specs?

-Now, after defining your layout, you embed your components in your tiles, exactly where you want to place them.
+Now, after defining your layout, you embed your components in your tiles, exactly in the tile where you want to place them.
 In your component you get access to tile specs and linear scales of local coordinate system by adding the following lines:

 ```js
 import { getTileContext } from 'tilez';